+Individual-level findings

 Table 1 shows OLS estimates for external efficacy to the left and internal efficacy to the right.
 For each dependent variable, we show the results of models that focus on one main socio-demographic indicator at a time before presenting the estimates of a model that includes all socio-demographic indicators.
 Beginning with external efficacy, the findings for gender show a marginally significant and substantively small gender gap for the bivariate association, but this relationship is not significant in the full model.
 Those with more education and income report higher external efficacy.
 Specifically, and focusing on the full model, one year of formal education is associated with a .048 point increase in external efficacy, while an increase of one unit in income yields a .090 point increase in external efficacy.

 [Table 1 about here]